ConnBots/Voting-ChecklistGUI/README.md

 2. Node.JS

 # Information
- ⋅⋅1.
-Installation
+   1. Installation
-  ...There are currently **2** supported platforms, to download one or both, go to the [releases](https://github.com/ConnBots/Voting-ChecklistGUI/releases) Section and find your deticated platform.
+     There are currently **2** supported platforms, to download one or both, go to the [releases](https://github.com/ConnBots/Voting-ChecklistGUI/releases) Section and find your deticated platform.
 Instalation instructions will be in the description of each release.